C13L0/roll-your-own/README.md

 # 1. Download Ubuntu

+There are multiple ways to download and install Ubuntu.
+Listed here are a couple of methods, along with excellent installation guides, to get you started.
+Choose one, and proceed to [Updating your System](#updating-your-system).

-#### Clean Installation of Ubuntu onto Local Hard Drive using USB
+### Clean Installation of Ubuntu

-For help installing and running Ubuntu on a local hard drive, [follow this guide.](https://github.com/Lucius1024/Clean-Install-Ubuntu-15-Guide)
+For help installing Ubuntu onto a local hard drive using a USB, [follow this guide.](https://github.com/Lucius1024/Clean-Install-Ubuntu-15-Guide)

 **pros:** Most straight forward way to install Ubuntu.
 Easy to install.

 **cons:** Requires additional hardware (USB).
 Locked into Ubuntu (unless you dualboot, not covered in this guide).

-#### Installing Ubuntu in a Virtual Machine using Virtual Box
+### Installing Ubuntu in a Virtual Machine

 For help installing and running Ubuntu on a virtual machine in Windows, [follow this guide.](https://github.com/marsalav/Ubuntu-Virtual-Box-Install)